myothiha/obsidian/Ph.D/Tiny Recursive Model/Review.md

 - Memory consumption from storing all hidden states from forward pass and combining them with the gradients for the back propagation which demands O(T) memory for T timestamps.

 ## Gradient Approximation
-- But if a recurrent neural network converges to a fixed point, we can apply back propagation to that equilibrium point rarely happen).
+- But if a recurrent neural network converges to a fixed point, we can apply back propagation to that equilibrium point (though rarely happen).
 Note: local fix point means, hidden states of L-module remain the same after that point within that cycle.

 - One step approximation - use the gradient of the last state of each module and treat other states as constant.
-Therefore, gradients path (back propagation) is Output -> head -> final state of H-module -> final state of the L-Module -> input embedding.
+Therefore, gradients path (back propagation) is Output. head -> final state of H-module -> final state of the L-Module -> input embedding.
 - That method only require O(1) memory.

 ![[Screenshot 2025-11-24 at 5.03.15 PM.png]]